hmcts/rd-caseworker-ref-api/README.md

 ## Purpose

-Provides Case worker user profile data to clients, implemented as a Java/SpringBoot application.
+Provides Caseworker user profile data to clients, implemented as a Java/SpringBoot application.

 ### Prerequisites